Updated April 2026

 • BI waiting period: commonly 8 - 24 hours

-How NZ Businesses Commonly Buy
+How Australian Businesses Commonly Buy

 • Add-on to business pack: limited cyber extensions on some commercial policies